Schritt für Schritt: Critical reception

 CDStarts editor Matthias Reichel noted that "unfortunately, both – lyrics and melodies – don't have the quality to support an entire album.
 Because what works wonderfully [on "Es ist Liebe" and "Ich hab dich"] seems a bit monotonous when put into a running time of 60 minutes.
-With her deep timbre, Nadja Benaissa, as the German answer to Sage, tries to give the titles emotions and depth.
+With her deep timbre, Nadja Benaissa, as the German answer to Sade, tries to give the titles emotions and depth.
 But with its simple, biographically influenced lyrics and too few top songs, Schritt für Schritt cannot break free from the lower average range."
 Michael Agricola, writing for Marburg extra, described the album as "slow soul with thoughtful lyrics, velvety ballads in the style of the "Mannheim School," somewhere between Edo Zanki and Xavier Naidoo, but without pathos and without "mission."
 The core phrase is the single's gentle refrain: "It's love, only love, that takes me further."
 With that, all has been said.
 Simply cozy."